Linaro/website/_posts/previous/2015-07-22-adding-a-new-system-service-to-android-5-tips-and-how-to.md

 ---
 author: jacopo.mondi
 categories:
-- Blog
+  - blog
 comments: true
 date: 2015-07-22 20:22:08
+description:
-description: This article explains how to add a new service and associated application APIs to Android Lollipop 5
+  This article explains how to add a new service and associated application APIs to Android Lollipop 5
+excerpt:
-excerpt: 'This article explains how to add a new service and associated application APIs to Android Lollipop 5 '
+  "This article explains how to add a new service and associated application APIs to Android Lollipop 5 "
 layout: post
 link: /blog/adding-a-new-system-service-to-android-5-tips-and-how-to/
 slug: adding-a-new-system-service-to-android-5-tips-and-how-to
 tags:
   - android
   - kernel
   - Linaro
   - Linux
   - Linux on Arm
   - Android
   - System Service
-title: 'Adding A New System Service To Android 5: Tips and How To'
+title: "Adding A New System Service To Android 5: Tips and How To"
 wordpress_id: 9019
 ---

 ### **Intro:**

 This article explains how to add a new service and associated application APIs to Android Lollipop 5

 Starting from a stub HAL object, we’ll tie Java application APIs to low level operations, exploring each layer of Android internal components, in which is quite easy to get lost due to their depth, complexity and lack of general documentation.